benediktstroebl/agent-eval/README.md

 # Repository to blogpost: AI leaderboards are no longer useful.
 It's time to switch to Pareto curves.

-This repo holds the code, demos, and log files for the blogpost with the title [AI leaderboards are no longer useful.
+This repository contains the accompanying code to the blogpost with the title [AI leaderboards are no longer useful.
 It's time to switch to Pareto curves.](https://www.aisnakeoil.com/) by Sayash Kapoor, Benedikt Stroebl, and Arvind Narayanan.

 Part of the analysis for this blogpost builds on the following three publications and their accompanying code repositories, which we used for reproducing their work.